 Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

-Sunday's game between the UConn Huskies (2-1) and Minnesota Golden Gophers (3-0) squaring off at Williams Arena has a projected final score of 91-56 (based on our computer prediction) in favor of UConn, so it should be a one-sided matchup.
-The game will begin at 5:00 PM ET on November 19.
+Sunday's contest between the UConn Huskies (2-1) and the Minnesota Golden Gophers (3-0) at Williams Arena should be a one-sided matchup, as our computer prediction projects a final score of 86-61, heavily favoring UConn to secure the victory.
+Game time is at 5:00 PM ET on November 19.

-Their last time out, the Golden Gophers won on Wednesday 75-53 against North Dakota State.
+The Golden Gophers took care of business in their most recent game 75-53 against North Dakota State on Wednesday.

-In their last matchup on Wednesday, the Golden Gophers earned a 75-53 victory against North Dakota State.
-The Huskies enter this game following an 80-48 victory over Maryland on Thursday.
+The Golden Gophers head into this matchup after a 75-53 win against North Dakota State on Wednesday.
+In their most recent matchup on Thursday, the Huskies secured an 80-48 win against Maryland.
 In the Golden Gophers' win, Amaya Battle led the way with a team-high 20 points (adding four rebounds and nine assists).
-Paige Bueckers scored 24 points in the Huskies' victory, leading the team.
+Paige Bueckers recorded 24 points, five rebounds and one assist for the Huskies.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!